vishal-git/book-reccos/README.md

 ## 2 (d): Load data into that schema.

 Now that an empty schema has been created, it's time to load it up with some embeddings!
 We will do this in batches.
-Our dataset is pretty small, so we will use a batch size of 10.
+Our dataset is pretty small, so we will use a batch size of 50.
 You can read more about batch import on [this link](https://weaviate.io/developers/weaviate/manage-data/import).

 <img src='./misc/code_batch_import.png' width=420>

 Note that I have added a `try` and `except` clause because some of the entries from the dataset were causing issues.
 I think this was due to some empty (null) values as well as some foreign language content in the description column.
-You may see some warnings as well, but as long as this doesn't error out, you should be fine.
+You may see some warnings as well while running this code, but as long as this doesn't error out, you should be fine.

 If all worked well, you should now have a vector database deployed in the cloud!
 Congratulations!